DBeick/college-basketball/README.md

 ## Notebooks<a name="notebooks"></a>
-main.ipynb -- Primary notebook for this project.
-Reads in the dataset and presents data for analysis of all questions.
+1_understand_explore.ipynb -- Notebook for posing initial questions and exploring the data we have available.
+We explore columns that may be of use in answering our questions, and also discover some data errors that we later address when cleaning and preparing the data set.
-create_dataset.ipynb -- Auxiliary notebook for building the dataset used in this project.
+2_clean_prepare.ipynb -- Notebook for building the dataset used in this project.
 It reads in seven independent datasets, makes appropriate changes to the data, such as correcting inconsistencies and creating additional columns, and saves the result in a single large csv.
+3_evaluate_analyze.ipynb -- Notebook for project analysis and conclusions.
+We address in turn each question we posed at the outset, and then draw conclusions based on our findings.

 ## Data<a name="data"></a>